-- Allow it to set for few hours or a day and we can see a thick curd is formed.
+- Allow it to sit for few hours or a day and we can see a thick curd is formed.

 How to make thick curd at home

-- Always try to use little sour curd to set the curd which is also called as jaman in common Indian languages.
+- Always try to use little sour curd to set the curd which is also called Jaman in common Indian languages.

 - Using curd that is sour while setting the curd helps to make curd formation quickly.

-- If the curd that is used is little sweeter then double the quantity of the starter.
+- If the curd that is used is a little sweeter then double the quantity of the starter.
 For example: If 1 tbsp sour curd is added try to add 2 tbsp if the curd is sweet to help it form better.

 - Always try to make curd by placing the container in a warm place.

-- If the curd box is given warmth then it helps in quick formation of the yogurt.
+- If the curd box is given warmth then it helps in the quick formation of the yoghurt.

 - The milk should not be completely hot.
 Always allow the milk to reach a temperature slightly warmer than lukewarm.

-- For example: After boiling the milk, let the milk to become warm.
+- For example: After boiling the milk, let the milk become warm.
 If a finger is dipped, one should feel the heat but the finger should not burn nor the milk should be completely cool or lukewarm.